rizqimtiaz/EcoOracle/README.md

   to each token, retired credits flow into a global counter.

-`CarbonOracle.sol` is a whitelist-aggregator: only authorized DON nodes can co-sign a report, and `publishReport(...)` requires at least `minSigners` valid signers before it forwards the call to the dNFT.

-For deployment instructions on any EVM chain, see the comments inside each contract — both compile as-is with `solc 0.8.20`.
+`CarbonOracle.sol` is a whitelist-aggregator: only authorized DON nodes can contract — both compile as-is with `solc 0.8.20`.

 ### 5. Marketplace & Portfolio